 If a doctor suspects hyperthyroidism, they will check the person’s medical history and perform an examination to check their neck for signs of an enlarged thyroid.

-The symptoms of hyperthyroidism are broad and overlap with those of many other conditions.
-Its
+The symptoms of hyperthyroidism are broad and

 Due to this, rather than relying on symptoms alone, doctors typically order a blood test to check thyroid function.
 The results reveal the level of thyroid hormones in the blood.